rarebooksinstem/rare-books-in-stem/content/_index.md

 +++
-author = "Hugo Authors"
+author = "Rare Books in STEM"
-description = "A theme based on VMware's Clarity Design System for publishing technical blogs with Hugo." # Set your site's meta tag (SEO) description here.
-This overrides any description set in your site configuration. keywords = ["design", "clarity", "hugo theme"] # Set your site's meta tag (SEO) keywords here.
-These override any keywords set in your site configuration.
+description = "A site dedicated to rare material in science, technology, engineering, and mathematics." # Set your site's meta tag (SEO) description here.
+This overrides any description set in your site configuration. keywords = ["rare books", "rare book", "science", "technology", "engineering", "math", "stem"] featured_image = '/images/aerial-steam-carriage.jpg'
 +++